 Medicare Appeals Process

-The decision of whether or not to approve coverage is referred to as organization determination.
+Organization determination refers to the process of an insurer deciding between approving and denying coverage.
 You reserve the right to ask your insurer for an organization determination on any medical service/treatment, which will let you know whether they approve or deny coverage for that service.
-Insurers are required to send policyholders a notice upon denial.
+Insurers must send policyholders a notice upon denial.
 If your MA plan denies coverage for a medical service you believe should be covered, you can file an appeal.
-Filing an appeal is a 5 level process that involves you, your insurer, your doctor, and a representative if you wish to have one.
+Filing an appeal is a 5 level process that involves you, your insurer, your doctor, and a representative if you have one.
+This can be a lengthy process, but getting the health coverage you deserve will likely be worth it.

 What To Do if You Have a Disagreement With an Organization Determination

 If you disagree with an organization’s determination and wish to appeal, there is a 5-level process you can go through.
-If you disagree with the decisions made at any level, you will receive instructions on how to appeal to the next level.
+You may get denied at first, but there are 5 levels you can appeal to.

 Level 1: Plan Reconsideration

-Once you have decided to file an appeal, the first step is to ask for reconsideration – a second review typically conducted by another employee of the insurance company.
+The first step in the appeals process is asking for reconsideration.
+Reconsideration is a second review that another employee of the insurance company conducts.
 You can ask for reconsideration up to 60 days from the date of the organization determination.
 If you are asking for reconsideration for a service or treatment you have yet to receive, your doctor can ask for reconsideration on your behalf.

 If your insurer denies your reconsideration request, your case automatically moves up to level 2 of the appeals process.